H3llKa1ser/B00t2R00t/Methodology/Cloud/Azure/Valid Credentials.md

 Verify the certificate

-    The certificate for USER.NAME shoudl appear in the list
+    The certificate for USER.NAME should appear in the list

 ### 3) Import Certificate on Windows